-- Consultation to assist users in planning and designing experimental procedures and animal imaging protocols - Development and testing of new imaging contrast agents and new imaging methods - Processing of acquired raw data to produce reconstructed/processed images - Image analysis - Development and testing of new imaging contrast agents and new imaging methods - Magnetic resonance imaging and scanning of tissues, cells materials, and animal models of cancer and ex vivo surgical specimens to provide information on 3D anatomy, hemodynamic parameters, tumor oxygenation, energy metabolism, metabolic markers, calcium dynamics, etc. - Development and testing of new imaging contrast agents and new imaging methods - Hands-on optical imaging (fluorescence and bioluminescence) or optical imaging services to assess gene expression, protein-protein interactions, tumor growth, vascularization, etc. - CT, PET, and SPECT imaging of small live animals, tissues, cells, materials, ex vivo specimens, mummified or other specimens, including high-resolution detailed 3D anatomy by CT, quantitative metabolic imaging by PET, various functional/physiologic/molecular imaging using radiotracers by PET and/or SPECT - Large animals PET - Ex-vivo biodistribution and autoradiography of tissues and organs - Animal preparation and handling, induction and maintenance of anesthesia, performance of animal surgical procedures, physiological monitoring and recording during imaging sessions, injection of imaging probes/drugs/other interventions, physiologic sampling and measurements, catheter implantation, and inoculation of tumor cell lines

-The core may be identified in publications as The University of Chicago Integrated Small Animal Imaging Research Resource (RRID:SCR\017923).

-Transgenic Mice/Embryonic Stem Cell Facility (updated 11/2020) http://transgenic.bsd.uchicago.edu

-The core facility, under the direction of Dr. Kay Macleod, provides a large number of services to University of Chicago investigators including: transgenic mouse production including site directed transgenics (TARGATT), transgenic and gene targeting vector design and construction, CRISPR/Cas9 RNA injections, ES cell technology- based mouse production (from blastocyst injection of murine ES cells), and embryo re-derivation in conjunction with the Animal Resources Center (ARC).
+- Development and testing of new imaging contrast agents and new imaging methods - Hands-on optical imaging (fluorescence and bioluminescence) or optical imaging services to assess gene expression, protein-protein interactions, tumor growth, vascularization, etc. - CT, PET, and SPECT imaging of small live animals, tissues, cells, materials, ex vivo specimens, mummified or other specimens, including high-resolution detailed 3D anatomy by CT, quantitative metabolic imaging by PET, various functional/physiologic/molecular imaging using radiotracers by PET and/or SPECT - Large animals PET - Ex-vivo biodistribution and autoradiography of tissues and organs - Animal preparation and handling, induction and maintenance of anesthesia, performance of animal surgical procedures, physiological monitoring and recording during imaging sessions, injection of imaging probes/drugs/other interventions, physiologic sampling and measurements, catheter implantation, and inoculation of tumor cell lines The core may be identified in publications as The University of Chicago Integrated Small Animal Imaging Research Resource (RRID:SCR 017923).
+Transgenic Mouse Facility (updated 08/2023) http://transgenic.bsd.uchicago.edu The core facility, under the direction of Dr. Kay Macleod, provides a large number of services to University of Chicago investigators including: transgenic mouse production including transgenic and gene targeting vector design and construction, CRISPR/Cas9 RNA injections (including Rosa26 or H11 CRISPR targeting), piggy back transposon injections, ES cell technology- based mouse production (from blastocyst injection of murine ES cells), and embryo re-derivation in conjunction with the Animal Resources Center (ARC).
+Multiple strains of mice that the investigator may want to use for their project are available.
 The facility also provides timed pregnant females of various strains and other mouse breeding services.
-The facility maintains several lines of mice (FLPe, Mox 2Cre, ROSA26 R/G, Tomato Red/GFP) to provide critical mouse strains at low cost to those investigators generating mice with conditional gene deletions.
+The facility maintains Mox 2Cre & ROSA26 R/G lines of mice to provide critical mouse strains at low cost to those investigators generating mice with conditional gene deletions.
 The state-of-the-art facility maintains all equipment necessary to perform the above operations.
 The molecular and tissue culture lab is located in the Knapp Center for Biomedical Discovery (KCBD) building and the animal procedure facilities located within the Animal Resources Center barrier facility in the Gordon Center for Integrative Science (GCIS).
+The core may be identified in publications as The University of Chicago Transgenic Mouse Facility (RRID:SCR 019171).